Oil prices set for biggest weekly drop since 2008

 Adding to pressure on oil prices, already knocked by the virus as fewer people travel and business events are scrapped, major oil producers were pumping more crude into the market.

-Saudi Arabia, the world's largest exporter, and the United Arab Emirates offered more to customers OPEC's talks with Russia and others on supply restraint collapsed last week.
+Saudi Arabia, the world's largest exporter, and the United Arab Emirates offered more oil to customers after OPEC's talks with Russia and others on supply restraint collapsed last week.

 Russia, the world's second-largest producer, has shown no interest in agreeing to further output curbs with the Organization of the Petroleum Exporting Countries.